openenergymonitor/guide/source/integrations/demandshaper-openevse.markdown

 - emonBase or emonPi base-station running [emonSD-17Oct19 or newer](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log#emonsd-17oct19-stable).
 - Optional: [OVMS Open Vehicle Monitoring System](https://shop.openenergymonitor.com/open-vehicle-monitor-ovms-wifi-3g-europe) for automatic reading of EV battery state of charge.

-**OVMS:** The [OVMS Open Vehicle Monitor](https://shop.openenergymonitor.com/open-vehicle-monitor-ovms-wifi-3g-europe/) is a module that plugs into the OBD2 port of an EV.
+**OVMS:** The [OVMS Open Vehicle Monitor](https://shop.openenergymonitor.com/open-vehicle-monitor-ovms-wifi-3g-europe/) is a module that plugs into the ODB2 port of an EV.
 It can access a lot of detailed information about the vehicle and battery status for a wide variety of EV models.
-The DemandShaper module integrates with OVMS in order to access the state-of-charge to calculate how long a charge session needs to be.
+The DemandShaper module integrates with OVMS [European Server (dexters-web)](https://dexters-web.de/)in order to access the state-of-charge (SoC) to calculate how long a charge session needs to be.

-**Custom SOC integration:** It is also possible to provide the DemandShaper module with a state-of-charge value using an emoncms input e.g `openevse/soc`.
+**Custom SoC integration:** It is also possible to provide the DemandShaper module with a state-of-charge value using an emoncms input e.g `openevse-xxxx/soc`.
 If you have a script that reads the state-of-charge you can pass it on to the DemandShaper module using this approach.
-You can create an emoncms input `openevse/soc` by posting the SOC to MQTT topic `emon/openevse/soc`
+You can create an Emoncms input `openevse-xxxx/soc` by posting the SoC to MQTT topic `emon/openevse-xxx/soc`

 #### Setup